Reinoter/fleks-reinoter-ui/README.md

 # FleksReinoterUi
-This is an assignment response in the application process for Senior Fullstack Developer at Fleks
+Frontend UI for fleks assignment response during application process for a Senior Fullstack Developer position.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.